 "A plan to extend express toll lanes (ETLs) on Interstate 95 north of Baltimore into Harford County [see map (pdf)] will be greatly expanded from what was originally proposed, it was announced [pdf] Friday morning by the Maryland Transportation Authority [MDTA], which operates the highway," reports Allan Vought of The Aegis on June 15.

-The [I-95 ETL Northbound Extension] will add two northbound toll lanes in the center of the highway from ... where existing express lanes end to ...
-Abingdon, a distance of about 10 miles, according to MDTA.
+The [Abingdon, a distance of about 10 miles, according to MDTA.will add two northbound toll lanes in the center of the highway from ... where existing express lanes end to ...

 The project is somewhat unusual in that the lane additions are only in the northbound direction, while no toll lanes exist in this southbound stretch, according to an email from Vought.
 Unlike other express lane projects in Maryland, such as the $7.8 billion express toll lane additions proposed for Interstate 270 and the Capital Beltway, as well as in neighboring Virginia, financing will be done by the state rather than a public-private partnership.